eclipse-embed-cdt/eclipse-plugins/ilg.gnuarmeclipse.templates.stm/templates/originals/STM32F10x_StdPeriph_Lib_V3.5.0/README.txt

 to address the strex limitation of having different input/output registers.

-For more details manuals and the complete set of samples, please refer to the original ST archives.
+For more details, manuals and the complete set of samples, please refer to the original ST archives.